postgres-ai/database-lab-engine/CONTRIBUTING.md

 ### Your first code contribution
 We appreciate first-time contributors, and we are happy to assist you in getting started.
 In case of any questions, reach out to us!

-You find some issues that are considered as good for first-time contributors looking at [the issues with the `good-first-issue` label](https://gitlab.com/postgres-ai/database-lab/-/issues?label_name%5B%5D=good+first+issue).
+You can find issues that are considered good for first-time contributors by looking at [the issues with the `good-first-issue` label](https://gitlab.com/postgres-ai/database-lab/-/issues?label_name%5B%5D=good+first+issue).
 Assign yourself to an issue and start discussing a possible solution.
 It is always a good idea to discuss and collaborate before you propose an MR/PR.

 ### Translation
 We are translating `README.md`, `CONTRIBUTING.md` (this document), and other documents in the repository to various languages to make Database Lab Engine more accessible around the globe.
 Help in this area is always appreciated.
 You can start from translating the [project's README](/README.md) to your native language and save it in `./translations/README.{language}.md`.
-You can find examples in the [./translations](./translations) directory
+You can find examples in the [./translations](./translations) directory.

 ### Roadmap
 There is [the Roadmap section](https://postgres.ai/docs/roadmap) in the docs.
 It contains some major items defining big goals for the development team and the DLE community.
 However, these items cannot be considered a strict plan, so there are no guarantees that everything from the list will be necessarily implemented.

 ### Merge Requests / Pull Requests
-DLE is developed on GitLab, so MRs (merge requests) there is a way to propose a contribution.
+DLE is developed on GitLab, so opening a merge request (MR) there is the way to propose a contribution.
 GitHub PRs (pull requests) are also an option but note that eventually, the proposal will need to be moved to GitLab, so the processing time may be increased.

 Please follow these steps to have your contribution considered by the maintainers:
 1. Follow the [styleguides](#styleguides).